JTSDK/jtsdk-tools/src/docs/windows/Install-Redis.md

 This concludes the `Docker Redis Installation` section.
 If you reboot your system. re-run the install command from able to re-start the instance.

-## Native Linux and WSL Installation
+## Linux and WSL Installation

-This installation process describes using [Ubuntu 16.04 thru 18.04](https://www.ubuntu.com/) or [Windows Subsystem Linux](Install-WSL).
+This installation process describes using [Ubuntu 16.04 thru 18.04](https://www.ubuntu.com/) or [Windows Subsystem Linux](Install-WSL.md).
 Other Linux based distributions will be similar.
 There is `NO` need for a Password, Port re-assignment, IP address re-assignment, nor HTTPS setup.
 A default, out-of-box install, is all that is required for testing.